 - Drinking Alcohol

 If you have any of these risk factors you’ll want to talk with your primary care provider about treating the ones you can’t control, and make lifestyle changes to those you can control.
 It all starts with an annual wellness exam.
 Still looking for a primary care provider for your family?
 Every member of our care team at Michigan Primary Care Partners is accepting new patients.
-To schedule your first visit, contact one of our four convenient locations near you.
+To schedule your first visit, contact our scheduling team.